3psilon0/todo-list/README.md

 # todo-list
-To-Do list app implemented with JS
+To-Do list app implemented purely with HTML, CSS and vanilla JS and built with webpack.